-4.1.
+2.1.
 Discussion

 Firstly, all MS Windows networking is based on SMB (Server Message Block) based messaging.
-SMB messaging is implemented using NetBIOS.
+SMB messaging may be implemented using NetBIOS or without NetBIOS.
 Samba implements NetBIOS by encapsulating it over TCP/IP.
 MS Windows products can do likewise.
 NetBIOS based networking uses broadcast messaging to affect browse list management.
 When running NetBIOS over TCP/IP this uses UDP based messaging.
 UDP messages can be broadcast or unicast.